FAQs

 The Credit Reporting Act requires that NAMA (including National Asset Loan Management Designated Activity Company) submit personal and credit information to the Central Credit Register in relation to all forms of personal and business loans for €500 or more.
 This requirement also applies to over 500 other lenders in Ireland, including banks, credit unions and asset finance houses.

-By 30 September 2018, NAMA must commence providing information backdated to 31 March 2018, including personal information in the case of individuals who are borrowers (and in due course guarantors) in their personal capacity and credit information to the Central Credit Register and will continue to provide monthly updates thereafter.
+From 30 September 2018, NAMA provided information backdated to 31 March 2018, including personal information in the case of individuals who are borrowers (and in due course guarantors) in their personal capacity and credit information to the Central Credit Register and has continued to provide monthly updates thereafter.
 This will be for all existing loans to individuals, partnerships and corporates held or advanced by NAMA.

 NAMA will also be obliged to check the CCR when considering loan applications for €2,000 or more.